mayfan/maynara.com/src/pages/blog/2019-11-17-if-you-think-you-can-design-a-user-experience-and-prototype-it-in-5-days-you’re-right.md

       - content: >-
-          Well, I wasn’t sure if I was on the right track after the changes I’ve done since Day #2 so I still had to validate my previous findings applying all necessary changes to a new prototype and… **TEST TEST TEST TEST**!
+          Well, I wasn’t sure if I was on the right track after the changes I’ve done since Day #2 so I still had to validate my previous findings applying all necessary changes to a new prototype and… TEST TEST TEST TEST!

           ![](/img/sketches_oldjpeg.jpg)